tsny/ProjectLonestar/README.md

 # Project Lonestar

+## Note

+This probably won't bother many but this code won't always be updated after a certain point.
+That point being if this project were to make it onto Steam or something.

 ## Description

 This repo will simply serve to house some of the scripts I use in my Unity project that emulates the original Freelancer.